Artist's impression of Waterloo Station via Cope Street Plaza entrance

-- New pedestrian crossings on Raglan and Cope streets
+- new pedestrian crossings on Raglan, Wellington and Cope streets

-- New kiss and ride bays on Cope Street
+- new taxi and kiss and ride bays on Cope Street

-- Relocation of the bus stop on Cope Street to Wellington Street
+- relocation of the bus stops on Cope and Wellington streets to Raglan Street

-- Enhancement of pedestrian infrastructure around the Metro Quarter including footpath widenings and through-site links.
+- enhancement of pedestrian infrastructure around the Waterloo Metro Quarter including footpath widenings and through-site links.

 Access and entry

-Station access and entry is via Corner of Raglan and Cope streets and from the public plaza off Cope Street.
+Station main access and entry is via the corner of Raglan and Cope streets and from the public plaza off Cope Street.